ZahraMammadli/Readme-Generator/README.md

-    #Readme Generator
+    #ReadMe Generator
     ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

     ##Description
     The Readme file is often the first file which the users read.
 It is a text file that contains the information for the user about the software, project, code, game, or it might contain instructions, help, or details about the patches or updates.
-The Readme file is used to explain what is uploaded and how we can install and use it.
-It even allows the uplpoaded to add images and videos that help reader to navigate through the project
+The readme file is used to explain what is uploaded and how we can install or use it. nodeA well-written readme file is more important if you intend to show these projects in your resume.
+This command line application allows you automatically create a readme file, reduce time and keep in well structured for all of your projects.

     ##Table of Content
     - [Installation](#Installation)